Dual Goal Representations: Practical Instantiation

 \cutsectiondown There are two challenges with implementing a practical learning algorithm for dual goal representations.
 First, the functional form of dual goal representations cannot be directly implemented in practice, unless the state space is small and discrete (in which case we can represent a function as a finite-dimensional vector).
 Second, we need to know the temporal distance function $d^*$.

 \textbf{Approximating functionals.} We address the first challenge by employing a \emph{parameterized} temporal distance function.
 Namely, we model the temporal distance function as follows:

-where $\psi(\pl{s}): \gS \to \sR^{N}$ and $\phi(\pl{g}): \gS \to \sR^N$ are respectively the state and goal heads, and $f: \sR^{N} \times \sR^{N} \to \sR$ is a (simple) aggregation function that combines the information from both heads to compute the temporal distance.
-Then, we can treat the output of the goal head, $\phi(g)$, as a practical finite-dimensional representation of the functional dual goal representation, $\phi^\vee(g)$.
-Intuitively, $\phi$ must capture temporal information about the goal so that we can easily compute the temporal distance when paired with any other state.
+where $\psi(\pl{s}): \gS \to \sR^{N}$ and $\phi(\pl{g}): \gS \to \sR^N$ are respectively the state and goal embeddings, and $f: \sR^{N} \times \sR^{N} \to \sR$ is a (simple) aggregation function that combines the information from both embeddings to compute the temporal distance.
+Then, we treat the output of the goal embedding, $\phi(g)$, as a practical finite-dimensional representation of the functional dual goal representation, $\phi^\vee(g)$.
+Intuitively, this makes $\phi$ capture temporal information about the goal, in the sense that we can compute the temporal distance by pairing with any other state $s$ via $f(\psi(s), \phi(g))$.

 For the aggregation function $f$, we use the following inner product parameterization:

 We note that this inner product form is \emph{universal}~\citep{metra_park2024}, meaning that it is expressive enough to approximate any two-variable function (on a compact set) up to an arbitrary accuracy.